Abihbg/hw1-JayWu/assistant_draft.md

-# Generative AI
+# AI and Business Decision-Making

-I am a MSISAI student interested in artificial intelligence and data-driven decision-making.
+I am a business student interested in artificial intelligence and data-driven decision-making.
 I want to understand how AI can improve efficiency and help organizations make better strategic choices.

 I am particularly interested in the area of business analytics and financial decision-making.
 Many companies collect large amounts of data, but they often struggle to turn that data into clear and actionable insights.